IPGMER and SSKM Hospital: Center of Excellences

-Achievements
+Achievements and Innovations

-On Oct 2021 Government of West Bengal declared as 'Centre of Excellence' in Medical Education and Research in the State.
-In December 2021, Department by Surgical Gastroenterology lead by Dr Abhijit Chowdhury, Dr.Sukanta Ray, Dr. Somak Das and Dr Tuhin Subhra Mandal conducted a liver transplant with its own team of doctors for the first time since the state-run hospital began liver transplant in 2009.
+In December 2021, Department by Surgical Gastroenterology led by Dr Abhijit Chowdhury, Dr.Sukanta Ray, Dr. Somak Das and Dr Tuhin Subhra Mandal conducted a liver transplant with its own team of doctors for the first time since the state-run hospital began liver transplant in 2009.

-From 19 April 2022 West Bengal's first fertility centre in a government hospital has started functioning at IPGMER.
-The centre of excellence in reproductive medicine opened its doors to outdoor patients.
+From 19 April 2022, West Bengal's first fertility center in a government hospital has started functioning at IPGMER.
+The center of excellence in reproductive medicine opened its doors to outdoor patients.

+In January 2023, IPGMER's Department of Endocrinology has developed a non-invasive diagnostic test that can detect if a thyroid tumour is malignant or benign.
+It can also reveal the sub-type of the cancer.

+Dr. Sujoy Ghosh, an endocrinologist at SSKM Hospital in Kolkata, has recently been honored with the ISPAD 2025 Award for his innovative contributions to pediatric diabetes care, specifically through the development of the "Bengal model."